 Pomeroys Pistol dam, Prettyatthetable, doesn’t bring much stamina to the equation either.
 Although she’s a daughter of Preakness and Belmont Stakes winner Point Given, Prettyatthetable’s most successful foals have all been sprinters.
 In addition to Pomeroys Pistol, Prettyatthetable is the dam of Wildcat Creek (twice stakes-placed sprinting six to seven furlongs) and D’cats Meow (runner-up in the six-furlong Mongo Queen S.).

-Thousand Words has already shown more stamina than many of his immediate family members, successfully negotiating 1 1/16 miles in the Los Alamitos Futurity.
-But if Thousand Words is going to stretch out over longer distances—and remain a major player on the Road to the Kentucky Derby—his connections will have to hope their star colt takes after his sire more than his dam.
+Thousand Words has already shown more stamina than many of his immediate family members, successfully negotiating 1 1/16 miles in all three of his stakes triumphs.
+But if Thousand Words is going to stretch out over longer distances—and vie for victory in the Kentucky Derby—his connections will have to hope their star colt takes after his sire more than his dam.